ibrahzizo360/ZizBlog/README.md

 ## :dart: About ##

-Welcome to My Blog Web App, a platform that allows users to create, view, and edit blog posts.
+Welcome to ZizBlog, a platform that allows users to create, view, and edit blog posts.
 This web application provides a user-friendly interface and incorporates various features to enhance the blogging experience.

 ## UI Desktop View
 ![ZizoBlog - Google Chrome 5_19_2023 6_07_15 PM](https://github.com/ibrahzizo360/BlogWebApp_MERN/assets/92813019/0b0ec69c-12be-43fd-87a4-a4f337039fb1)